a1rmanTomer/Iphone-Lock-Screen/README.md

 # Iphone-Lock-Screen

-Currently making the plain Iphone lock screen, in the future will add more functions probably..
+Programming the Iphone lock screen with dynamic features and responsive & real-time updating widgets!